jgphilpott/dream_net/README.md

 This project uses two pretrained [models from TensorFlow Hub](https://tfhub.dev/google/magenta/arbitrary-image-stylization-v1-256) to make the image generation process as simple and speedy as possible.
 If you want to take a deeper dive and learn how to build your own models from scratch I recommend [this tutorial](https://www.tensorflow.org/tutorials/generative/style_transfer).

-For a more detailed introduction and a few examples take a look at [this short video](https://youtu.be/krihwKy9ckg).
+For a few examples take a look at [this short video](https://youtu.be/krihwKy9ckg).

+# Usage

+This repository contains two helpful files to get you started, a Jupyter Notebook and a Python file.

+## Jupyter Notebook

+The easiest way to get started is to simply upload [this Jupyter Notebook file](https://github.com/jgphilpott/dream_net/blob/main/dream_net.ipynb) to [Google Colab](https://colab.research.google.com/notebooks) and just read and run the cells.
+If you haven't used Colaboratory before check out [this intro](https://colab.research.google.com/notebooks/intro.ipynb), it's a great tool!

+## Python File

+...